StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am Stefanos, now in the third year of my PhD journey in Decision Sciences at INSEAD.
-I am incredibly grateful for the continuous mentoring from Hamsa Bastani and my advisor Spyros Zoumpoulis.
+I am a third-year PhD candidate in Decision Sciences at INSEAD.
+I am immensely fortunate to be mentored and advised by Professors Hamsa Bastani and Spyros Zoumpoulis.

-My research interests span experimentation, policy learning, algorithmic advice, and human-centered AI.
-I focus on developing data-generation processes to formulate more effective policies.
-Additionally, I study AI-assisted decision-making, emphasizing on algorithmic advice that augments human capabilities without negative externalities, such as impeding human learning.
+My research interests center on experimentation, policy learning, algorithmic advice, and human-centered AI.
+I am particularly engaged in developing data-generation processes and novel algorithms to learn more effective policies.
+Additionally, I explore AI-assisted decision-making, with a special emphasis on algorithmic advice that enhances human capabilities without hindering human learning.

 Before turning to research, I ventured into entrepreneurship, for which I was recognized in the Forbes 30under30 list for Greece.
 I have also contributed to women’s economic development through my public policy and education roles at MExoxo.